 - It does not have a huge community.

 - It also has a very high learning curve, which makes it very difficult for a developer to use this database.

 The concept of the object-oriented database came into existence in 1985, but it could never overcome the popularity of relational databases among database administrators and developers.
 There is no doubt that it is one of the fastest databases we have, but its complex structure makes it a poor choice for simple database requirements.

-Also, not all developers deal with 3D complex data, so they don’t find any use of OODB in their project in most cases.
+Also, not all developers deal with complex 3D data, so they don’t find any use for OODB in their projects in most cases.
 Nonetheless, when it comes to performance, object-oriented databases outshine relational databases.